How to Calculate the Installed Capacity of Your Home Solar System

 Step 4: Assessing Your Roof Space

-Measuring the available roof space is a crucial step in determining the potential capacity of your PV system.
-Begin by measuring the unshaded area on your roof where solar panels can be installed effectively.
-Unlike other regions, Sri Lanka, located close to the equator, enjoys efficient solar energy generation regardless of the panel direction.
-While the ideal panel orientation is typically south-facing, it’s important to consider the roof’s inclination, which can impact energy generation.
-In our country, the general rule of thumb for roof inclination is approximately 10 degrees, which ensures that most sunlight is captured.
+Assessing the available roof space is an essential step in determining the maximum capacity of your solar power system.
+Start by determining the size of the unshaded portion on your roof where solar panels can be installed optimally.
+Unlike other areas, Sri Lanka, situated near the equator, benefits from consistent solar energy production regardless of the panel orientation.
+Although the recommended panel orientation is south-facing, it's crucial to take into account the roof's angle, as it can affect the efficiency of energy production.
+In our nation, the standard guideline for roof inclination is around 10 degrees, guaranteeing that the majority of sunlight is effectively harnessed.

 —————————————-